AB 2743 and California’s Peer-to-Peer Car Sharing

 Key Takeaways

-- Assembly Bill 2743 preserves fair insurance standards for California’s peer-to-peer car-sharing platforms.
+- AB 2743 preserves fair insurance standards for California’s peer-to-peer car-sharing platforms.

-- The bill prevents unintended insurance hikes set for 2025, ensuring businesses like Turo and Getaround can continue operating in the state.
+- The bill prevents unintended insurance hikes scheduled for 2025, helping businesses like Turo and Getaround remain viable in the state.

-- It has received bipartisan support and is moving through the Senate toward the governor’s desk.
+- It has received bipartisan support, cleared the Assembly, and advanced through key Senate committees toward the governor’s desk.

-- Assemblymember Blanca Pacheco’s open-door approach has helped bridge political divides and address industry concerns.
+- Assemblymember Blanca Pacheco’s open-door approach has helped bridge political divides and address industry and consumer concerns.

-- The legislation protects consumers, small business owners, and California’s reputation as a global hub of innovation.
+- The legislation protects consumers, small business owners, and California’s reputation as a global hub of innovation — showing how targeted, collaborative policymaking can keep law and technology aligned.

 Author